 The cream is 12% zinc oxide to offer protection, with calendula extract and other natural ingredients to soothe your baby’s extra-irritated bottom.

 It contains no synthetic preservatives or fragrances and replaces traditional mineral oil with beeswax.
 There are also several other ingredients to further nourish your baby’s soft skin as it heals.

 - It contains zinc oxide.

-- It has no synthetic preservatives.
+- No synthetic preservatives.

 - It contains beeswax and lanolin (potential allergens).

-- It has a high number of ingredients.
+- High number of ingredients.